TreesClouds/eecs149-project/README.md

 ## Integrating Camera
 1. Connect the webcam to your computer via USB cable.
 TODO add more instructions for selecting the device?
 2. Add the `--camera` or `-c` flag as a CLI argument.

+## Integrating Projector
+1. Connect a Pico LED projector to your computer via USB cable.
+2. When running the GUI, it's highly recommended to go fullscreen to maximize the projector size.

 ## Debug Mode
 1. Add the `--debug` or `-d` flag as a CLI argument.